Swollen Feet During Pregnancy

 - You feel pain in the swollen area

 - The redness of the swollen area spreads

 - You cannot bear weight on affected foot or leg

 - After elevation, swelling does not go down within 24 hours

 - Home remedies such as soaking in Epsom salts do not reduce swelling

 - Anti-inflammatory medications do not work

-There is no need to call your health care provider if the swelling goes down within 24 hours or if any of the other treatment and preventive measures solves your problem.
-During your next prenatal visit, discuss what you have been experiencing with your doctor or midwife so they can help you find a solution that works for you.
+There is no need to call your healthcare provider if the swelling goes down within 24 hours or if treatment solves your problem.
+During your next appointment, discuss your experiences with your doctor in order to find a solution that works for you.